-We need more sidewalks, paved alleys, pothole repairs, crosswalks, stop signs, safe pedestrian crossing, and street lights.
+We have worked to provide more sidewalks, paved alleys, pothole repairs, crosswalks, stop signs, safe pedestrian crossings, and street lights.
 Across the city, we see infrastructure and improvements in several areas: the Gulch, Downtown, 12 South, West Nashville, and Edgehill.
-As a council member, Brandon will work with his neighbors and the city to secure the basic investment that seems to have skipped us.
-Brandon will advocate for these upgrades in District 21 and be accountable for progress through quarterly community meetings.
+As a council member, Brandon has worked with his neighbors and the city to secure the basic investment that seems to have often excluded North Nashville.
+Brandon advocates for these upgrades in District 21 and has been accountable for progress through regular community meetings and communications.

 Each member of our community deserves to be treated fairly by the legal system and to live without the threat of violence.
-Brandon will work with Cmdr.
-Graves and the North Nashville Police precinct as well as community groups to address crime in our community.
-He will also support the Community Oversight Board and continue the fight to increase transparency within the Metro Nashville Police Department in an effort to protect citizens and police officers.
+Brandon works with Metro Nashville Police Department and the North Nashville precinct as well as community groups to address crime in our community.
+He has also been a supporter of the Community Oversight Board and continues the fight to increase transparency within the MNPD in an effort to protect citizens and police officers.

 Smart Growth, Unified Communities

 Brandon believes in community.
 Knowing your neighbors and having meaningful relationships with people in your community means a lot to him.
 District 21 is a vast and diverse community, spanning from North Nashville to West End.
 The changing economy is making real estate more valuable in Nashville, and especially in District 21.
-He will continue to balance the different needs associated with smart growth – where responsible development can match the needs of long time residents and newcomers alike.
-Brandon will be an advocate for each individual in his community and will help everyone work together around common causes.
+He continues to balance the different needs associated with smart growth – where responsible development can match the needs of long time residents and newcomers alike.
+Brandon is an advocate for each individual in our community and will continue to help everyone work together around common causes.

 He helped pass legislation to maintain the character of Cumberland Gardens, increased awareness of meetings and legislative policies, and championed $400k in tornado relief funding for our district.